ilan-anodot/anodotcost_api_docs_slate/source/includes/_Alert Triggers.md

 Argument | Type | Description
 ---------|------|------------
-groupId | string | ID of the triggered alert group **Required** Request body | application/json | The object that will be removed **Required**.
+groupId | string | ID of the triggered alert group **Required** userId | application/json | The object that will be removed **Required**.
 This Id specifies which user is removed from the Acknowledgement.

+### Request Response

+None.

-## Response Objects
+## Common Objects

-Each of these objects appear as part of the responses to the above trigger APIs.

 ### Alert Group